Fraud Blocker

 If you are someone with strong written communication skills, then you might want to consider a career as a writer.
 There is a multitude of online opportunities for freelance writing, where you can work from home and set your own hours.

-There are Many More Types of Jobs for People with Disabilities
+There Are Many More Types of Jobs for People with Disabilities

 This is only the tip of the iceberg when it comes to the types of jobs for people with disabilities.
+According to AccessibilityChecker.org, there are at least 20 strong career options for individuals with disabilities spanning industries from technology and healthcare to creative arts and education.

-Start researching your future career today, and exploring the type of schooling or training you’ll need.
+Start researching your future career today, and explore the type of schooling or training you’ll need.
 Check out one of these online programs that allow you to get your education from the comfort of your own home.

 The sky is the limit!